Vitamin D, the Right Stuff

-Because vitamin D increases the absorption of calcium in the gastrointestinal tract and stimulates osteoblastic (bone-building cells) activity, vitamin D has been generating lots of interest lately in the medical literature.
+Because vitamin D increases the absorption of calcium in the gastrointestinal tract and stimulates osteoblastic (bone-building cells) activity, vitamin D has generated lots of interest in the medical literature.
 Borderline low levels of vitamin D have been found to be very common in the United States and Canada.

-It is estimated that over 25 million adults in the United States have, or are at risk of developing, osteoporosis.
-Adequate storage levels of vitamin D help keep bones strong and help prevent osteoporosis in older adults.
-Vitamin D deficiency results in diminished calcium absorption, and has been linked to a higher incidence of osteoporosis-related bone fractures seen in post menopausal women and older Americans.
+It is estimated that over 50 million adults in the United States either have, or are at risk of developing, osteoporosis.1 Adequate storage levels of vitamin D help keep bones strong and help prevent osteoporosis in older adults.
+Vitamin D deficiency results in diminished calcium absorption, and has been linked to a higher incidence of osteoporosis-related bone fractures seen in postmenopausal women and older Americans.2,3

 Vitamin D regulates several genes and cellular processes related to cancer progression.
 Some of the most groundbreaking findings in nutrition science in recent years have been evidence of the powerful protection provided by vitamin D against common cancers: